 A supervisor must review the report and make the final determination about rejecting or assigning it for an evaluation or assessment.
-If the report is rejected, enter the date, time, reason for rejection and name of supervisor approving the rejection on the intake form.
+Once the supervisor accepts or rejects the intake, the date and time will autofill into the intake form.
 This information will populate onto the notice of intake decision, which is sent out via DARES, central print.